This Is What It's Like When Your Country Runs Out Of Water

 Norohasina Rakotoarison, who heads the health and environment department within the Ministry of Public Health, told BuzzFeed News in an email in January that she agreed the drought throughout the south was “alarming.”
 When asked how she would respond to people like Masy, who have lost faith in the government to help them, Rakotoarison said that due to the extreme level of poverty in the southern region, “people tend to wait for permanent government assistance, but the government does not have the means to offer continuous help.”

 Once the government did finally acknowledge the problem, they started up a long-term, solar-powered extraction project to transport water from the Mandrare River into rural villages via underground pipes, further draining the river until the next rains but eliminating the need to walk for hours to collect its water.
-But even its own employees working on the project admit that the response had come too late.
+But even the government's own employees working on the project admitted that the response had come too late.

 Patrick Rakotoarison, a civil engineer for the Ministry of Water and Sanitation in Madagascar, had been working on the water extraction project for a month and a half when he spoke to BuzzFeed News in November.
 “Water in the south is not a priority for the government,” he said when asked why his office didn’t begin responding to the drought until two years after it had begun.